Lee-folkes/Single-Page-Design-Portfolio/README.md

 ### Continued development

-Going forward i'd like to focus on accesability, mobile first design and improve my understanding of JS.
+Going forward i'd like to focus on accesibility, mobile first design and improve my understanding of JS.

 ## Author